barronlab/heidivest/README.md

 Note: As of 4/11/22 Code runs with R Studio Version 2023.03.0+386 and R 4.2.3 (2023-03-15) -- "Shortstop Beagle" on Mac Computers.

-12_Month_Enrollment.csv - IPEDS enrollment data, not used by Rmd code.

 blanks.xlsx

-Directory_Information.csv - Master IPEDS data file, not used by Rmd code

 Divested Institutions Spring 2022.csv